 We are the most trusted sibling DNA testing lab nationwide.

 Accurate DNA testing offers both personal and legal sibling DNA testing facilities to our customers throughout the United States.
-With our latest technology and best sibling DNA testing solutions, we cater to the DNA testing needs of people in major cities nationwide.
+With our latest technology and best sibling DNA testing solutions, we cater to the DNA testing needs of people in Oakland, San Francisco, Los Angeles, Santa Ana, Anaheim, Bakersfield, Fresno, Irvine, Long Beach, Modesto, Riverside, Sacramento, San Diego, Stockton, Tracy, Vallejo and other major cities of California.
 We are committed to providing you paternity answers with utmost precision and confidentiality.
-We follow strict privacy protocols to ensure that your genetic information neither shared nor sold to the third party.
+We follow strict privacy protocols to ensure that your genetic information neither shared nor sold to the third party

 Frequently Asked Question